RavuriSriCharan/Create_A_Token/README.md

 ## License

-This project is licensed under the [Harhit Raj] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details